otazi2001/Portfolio/README.md

 **Frameworks**: XNA, Monogame

 ### Description:
-This porject was assigned to me for my Computer Games Architecture module.
-The game is a 3D top view dungeon crawler.
-This project focuses on the modularity of the game's elements, by employing an event driven architecture.
-The code also ensures the use of common design paterns (e.g. Singleton, Observer, and Factory) where appropriate.
-Some of the games implmented features include: data driven world construction, serialization of data (load and save mechanism), seperation of collision detection and collision response, and others.
-Additionally, I built a UI framework that uses custom reusable templates to allow the for the craetion on new UI to be implmented with ease.
+This project was assigned to me as part of my Computer Games Architecture module.
+The game is a captivating 3D top-view dungeon crawler, and its development revolves around the principles of modularity and efficient event-driven architecture.
+To ensure code quality and maintainability, I employed various common design patterns, including Singleton, Observer, and Factory, where appropriate.

+The game boasts an array of impressive features, such as data-driven world construction, allowing for dynamic and customizable game environments.
+Additionally, I implemented a robust serialization mechanism for efficient data handling, enabling seamless loading and saving of game progress.

+To enhance performance and organization, I meticulously separated the collision detection and collision response processes, leading to smoother and more responsive gameplay.
+This thoughtful approach contributes to an overall immersive player experience.

+As a testament to the project's innovation, I crafted a versatile and user-friendly UI framework.
+This framework incorporates custom reusable templates, simplifying the creation and implementation of new UI elements, ensuring quick and effortless customization.

+By skillfully blending these components and leveraging the power of modern game development techniques, the project resulted in a captivating and engaging game that stands as a testament to the principles of good architecture and design.

 **Code:** https://drive.google.com/drive/folders/11dtWF76BDZycgIeMCsvj51KksZdpl7BD?usp=drive_link